 Reflections of-strong light from eyeglasses are often very annoying, and in the street may be very dangerous.

-Soldiers, sailors, athletes, workmen and children burden of changing the focus of the eye for vision have great difficulty with glasses because of the activity of their lives, which not only leads to the breaking of the lenses, but often throws them out of focus, particularly in the case of eyeglasses worn for astigmatism.
+Soldiers, sailors, athletes, workmen and children have great difficulty with glasses because of the activity of their lives, which not only leads to the breaking of the lenses, but often throws them out of focus, particularly in the case of eyeglasses worn for astigmatism.